Crank (film): Plot

-An angered Chelios leaves Carlito's penthouse to find Verona.
-Through a crossdresser named Kaylo, Chelios finds Alex at a restaurant and unsuccessfully interrogates him about his brother's whereabouts before killing him.
-Chelios phones Verona through Alex's phone and tells him of his brother's death, prompting Verona to send thugs after Eve as revenge.
-Chelios rushes to pick up Eve before Verona's thugs get to her.
-Chelios reveals his true profession to her and that he was planning to retire to spend more time with her.
-Kaylo, who has been kidnapped by Carlito's men, is forced to call Chelios and tell him that Verona is at a Triad warehouse.
+An angered Chelios leaves to find Verona.
+Through his street-smart informant, a crossdresser named Kaylo, Chelios finds Alex and kills him, informing Verona of his brother's death.
+Chelios then heads to the hospital to acquire epinephrine in order to keep his adrenaline afloat.
+Ricky sends goons to kidnap Eve as revenge, but Chelios reaches her first and reveals his true profession, admitting that he'd wanted to retire for her.
+Kaylo, kidnapped by Carlito's men, is forced to call Chelios and tell him that Verona is at a warehouse.

-Chelios goes there, finding Kaylo's corpse and the henchmen.
-They reveal that Carlito ordered them to kill Chelios.
-Eve, who has followed Chelios, unexpectedly arrives, but then escapes with Chelios after a shootout with Carlito's henchmen.
-Chelios and Eve go to Doc Miles's place, where Miles explains that he cannot cure Chelios.
-Knowing that he will die soon, Chelios decides to take his revenge on Verona and arranges a meeting with him at a downtown hotel.
-Chelios goes to the rooftop of the hotel and meets with Verona, Carlito and his henchmen.
+Chelios goes there to discover it's a Korean sweatshop.
+He finds Kaylo's corpse; the thugs reveal that Carlito ordered them to kill Chelios.
+After a shootout with Carlito's henchmen, Chelios and Eve escape and go to Miles's place, where Miles explains that he cannot cure Chelios.
+Knowing that he will die soon, Chelios decides to take revenge on Verona and arranges a meeting with him at a downtown hotel rooftop.

-Carlito takes out a syringe, filled with the same poison, and is about to kill Chelios by injecting the second dose into him, but Don Kim, who is alive as Chelios spared him, arrives with his Triads to assist Chelios and a shootout follows.
-During the battle, several of Don Kim's and all of Carlito's men are killed.
-Carlito tries to escape with his private helicopter, but Chelios manages to catch up to him and holds him at gunpoint.
-Before Chelios can kill Carlito, Verona sneaks behind and injects Chelios with the syringe after which Chelios collapses.
+There, Carlito takes out a syringe, filled with the same poison, and is about to kill Chelios, but Don Kim, who is alive because Chelios spared him, arrives with his Triads to help, and a shootout follows.
+Carlito tries to escape with his helicopter; before Chelios can kill him, Verona injects Chelios with the syringe.